OWASP/owasp-summit-2017/Working-Sessions/Education/AppSec-BSc-Masters-Curriculum-Design.md

 ### Takeaways

 - Completion of an exit survey
-- A wider Strategy than BSC/MSC, that Combines OWASP strategic strengths.
+- A wider strategy than BSC/MSC, that combines OWASP strategic strengths
-- Agreement that there is not enough AppSec, in educational curriculums.
+- Agreement that there is not enough AppSec in educational curricula
-- Prioritise/Rank learning objectives.
+- Prioritise/Rank learning objectives
-- Creation of an Educational Diagram.
+- Creation of an Educational Diagram

 ## Who